skorski/Writing/Tutorials/GitBasics-pt1.md

 - Flat fee of using a private repository

 #### Cons:
-- if you have something that you need to be private, github will charge you to make the repository private.
+- If you have something that you need to be private, github will charge you to make the repository private.
 - Requires a new login account (can't use google, twitter, facebook, etc.)

 #### Storage limits:
-- soft limit at 1GB.
+- Soft limit at 1GB.
 Over 1GB they will politely send you a message asking you to reduce the size.

 ### bitbucket.com

 #### Pros:

-- private repositories are free, just select private
+- Private repositories are free, just select private
-- arguably the second largest code repository location
+- Arguably the second largest code repository location
-- can use login credentials from Twitter, Facebook, OpenID, or Google
+- Can use login credentials from Twitter, Facebook, OpenID, or Google
-- inline commenting.
+- Inline commenting.
 If you see a line of code that seems fishy, make a comment to find out more information.

 #### Cons: